-Here are some travel tips for secret things to do on Viking ocean cruises I have learned from my two itineraries and from insiders.
-If you experience none of the following things to do on Viking ocean cruises, you will still have a great time.
+Between two Viking Ocean Cruise sailings and speaking with many Viking cruise veterans and staff, I uncovered many hidden gems and secret things to do on Viking Ocean Cruises.
+Even if you experience none of the following things to do on Viking cruises, you will still have a great time.

-Viking will soon have four ocean vessels and they are pretty much identical.
+McCool Travel note: Viking Cruises now has several ocean vessels and they are pretty much identical.

 Secret Things to Do on Viking Ocean Cruises